Skip to Content

-Division of Marital Property in Maryland
+Division of Marital Property in Columbia

 Separating from your spouse means dividing up the family’s assets and property, including everything from sentimental holiday decorations to substantial retirement investments.
 Understanding how the division of marital property in Maryland works can help you ensure a fair and equitable property distribution after your marriage ends.